 Training requires a trust between you and your dog.
 Dogs will be more responsive to training when they have accepted you as their leader and trust you in that role.
 With a rescue dog, this may take days or even weeks, but you should allow time for this to develop before embarking on a training program.

 As you are developing your relationship with your dog, you may find that they already understand some basic training commands.
 With rescue dogs, more often than not, this is usually quite limited and you may have to start training from the beginning.
 As with all training, you should bear in mind the following:

-- Always carry out training in a quite spot with no distractions.
+- Always carry out training in a quiet spot with no distractions.

-- Make training a positive and rewarding experience, so never rise your voice or discipline your dog during training exercises.
+- Make training a positive and rewarding experience, so never raise your voice or discipline your dog during training exercises.

 - Don’t try to achieve to much in one go.
 All trained behaviour will need a number of sessions to master.

 - Keep training for specific behaviours to 3-5 minutes at the most, but repeat regularly.

 - Try to accompany all verbal commands with a distinctive and consistent hand signals.

 - If you are new to dogs, read up on dog body language so that you understand when your dog is trying to warn you.

 - Always stop while your dog is still interested and always stop when you feel yourself getting frustrated.